-Celebrated pilot ‘Sully’ urges further updates to Boeing’s 737 MAX – and to older 737s
+Celebrated pilot Capt.
+Sully urges further updates to Boeing’s 737 MAX

 The likely solution is not a third angle of attack vane on the jet’s exterior, but an indirect, “synthetic” software calculation of the angle of attack based on parameters such as the aircraft’s weight, speed, inertial position and GPS signal.

-“It’s really important that a third angle of attack input or synthetic airspeed be available on this airplane,” Sullenberger said.
+“It’s really important that a third angle of attack input, or synthetic airspeed, be available on this airplane,” Sullenberger said.
 “I would hope for a rapid adoption of that technology, and the sooner the better.”

 EASA has said Boeing has agreed to develop a third angle of attack input after the MAX returns to service and to retrofit it to the MAX by the time the largest member of the family, the 737 MAX 10, is ready — likely one or two years away.